 Are you panicking?
 Take a deep breath, friend!
 I’ve got you.
 Most IBS experts recommend using the 1.5 rule to manage your FODMAPs.
 This means you stick to 1.5 servings of any FODMAP group in one sitting (3 hours).

-Now that you’ve written down all the FODMAPs in your recipes, go through your list and match any recipes with ingredients from the same FODMAP group.
+Now that you’ve written down all your FODMAPs go through your list and match any ingredients from the same FODMAP group.
 You should have written the serving size of each ingredient beside the recipe title.
 Now add them up and see how much of each dish you can eat before hitting 1.5 servings.
 Write down your “safe” serving size beside the recipe.

 For example, if I had two recipes with 1 full serving of fructans per dish, I could either have 1 serving of one dish and half of the other.
 Or, I could have 2/3 servings of both.